roundcopy/pulent-2022/src/pages/posts/how-i-wrote-a-book-last-night-unleashing-the-power-of-ai.md

 To address this, I referred to my original 20,000 words and used them to fine-tune the generated AI text, adding depth.

 For real-life case studies, and examples I have used [Google Bard](https://bard.google.com/u/0/) which opened a new opportunities with more current information.

+Understanding each AI model, its abilities and limits is crucial in getting out consistent results.

 ## Orchestrating a Well-Structured Book through AI